agent, the task can create a subagent thread with its own prompt, model, context policy, tool policy, result contract, and review policy.

 task/write_lock/acquired, task/write_lock/released, task/write_lock/blocked, task/write_lock/expired | Write-lock lifecycle. |

-Notification params include a context object with workspaceId, taskId, optional runId, optional parent/root ids, optional thread/turn ids, eventId, and sequence.
+context object with workspaceId, taskId, optional runId, optional parent/root ids, optional thread/turn ids, eventId, and sequence.
 Treat notifications as streaming state changes and use read methods to rebuild exact state when needed.

 How Tasks Relate To Turns

 Agent turns can create tasks, tasks can create child threads, and child turns can report results back to parent tasks.
-For rendering a conversation that includes delegated work, combine Turns API turn/timeline with task/tree and task/events.
+For rendering a conversation that includes delegated work, combine Turns APIturn/timeline with task/tree and task/events.

 For a task automation screen, use task/agenda, task/list, task/get, and task/deliveries.
 For an agent orchestration screen, use task/tree, task/events, and child thread links.